ingonyama-zk/icicle/docs/docs/icicle/multi-device.md

 Currently, ICICLE adopts a Device Server approach, where we assume you have a machine with multiple devices (GPUs, CPUs, etc.) and wish to run computations on each device.

 Each thread needs to set a device.
-Following api calls (including memory management and compute apis) will execute on that device, for this thread.
+Following API calls (including memory management and compute APIs) will execute on that device, for this thread.

 ### C++
 ```cpp